Buying a House With a Deed of Covenant

 A deed of covenant is part of a contract that stipulates certain terms with which the homeowner has to comply.
 Importantly, that covenant is written into the property title deeds, not to the homeowner specifically.
 It means that the covenant remains with the property.
 Covenants can be on both leasehold and freehold properties.

-In essence, they provide legally binding assurances in the future which can protect people in a variety of ways.
-For some, including a deed of covenant can be financially beneficial as it means they may be paid fees in future if they need your permission to extend, renovate or use their property in specific ways.
+In essence, they provide legally binding assurances in the future that can protect people in various ways.
+For some, including a deed of covenant can be financially beneficial, as it means they may be paid fees in the future if they need your permission to extend, renovate, or use their property in specific ways.

-Leasehold properties are good examples where the lessor is paid ground rent regularly.
-It can also be beneficial for landowners as a way of protecting their land or even the look of a property or area.
+Leasehold properties are good examples, where the lessor is paid ground rent regularly.
+This can also benefit landowners by protecting their land or the appearance of a property or area.

-For example, a covenant can restrict how a property or piece of land can be used in the future.
-They can also prevent how a homeowner alters the house, which is something to carefully consider if you want to buy a property to renovate it.
+For example, a covenant can restrict how a property or piece of land can be used.
+It can also prevent a homeowner from altering the house, which is something to carefully consider if you want to buy a property to renovate it.

 Should you buy a house with a restrictive covenant?

-Your conveyancer should explain what the restrictive covenant in your potential deeds means and how it impacts you.
-It is then for you to decide whether you want to take the purchase forward.
+Your conveyancer should explain the restrictive covenant in your potential deeds and how it impacts you.
+It is then for you to decide whether to proceed with the purchase.
 Some covenants may not affect or bother you or your future use of the property.
 Some may be a dealbreaker.

 Here are some common reasons you may not want to continue with the purchase: